 All candidates are provided a university identification card that enables use of computer facilities, email access, and library privileges.
 Program faculty will use candidate UWRF e-mail accounts regularly.
 UWRF email will be the primary electronic mode of communication between faculty and students.
 It is the candidate's responsibility to check UWRF e-mail frequently, even if other e-mail accounts are utilized or preferred.

-All UWRF courses include an on-line learning tool known as Canvas.
-Registered students are given access to this platform, to include course content, forms, discussion boards, course news items, and other content.
+All UWRF courses require student use of a learning tool known as Canvas, to include course content, forms, discussion boards, course news items, and other content.

 PROGRAM RESEARCH REQUIREMENTS